yoonmoonsick/dnd2024/README.md

 - Level 7: Foul Interchange
   - As an action, you choose a creature you can see within 30 feet of you and expend a seal to end one of the following conditions affecting them: blinded, charmed, dazed, frightened, paralyzed, or poisoned.
 Then, you choose another creature within 60 feet of you, which must succeed on a Constitution saving throw or suffer a random condition until the start of your next turn.
 - Level 11: Bloodstroke ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Skills/4_Readme_48/Illrigger_Bloodstroke.png?raw=true)
-  - The magic that shields your allies now also saps their enemies’ strength.
+  - The magic that shields your allies now also saps their enemies' strength.
 When an ally who has temporary hit points from your Exsanguinate feature is hit by a melee attack, the attacker takes 11 necrotic damage.

 ### Shadowmaster